hdrhbbu1/sourcegraph.github.io/enterprise/deployment.md

 Sourcegraph provides your organization with both an internal website for reading, searching, and exploring code, similar to [Sourcegraph.com](https://sourcegraph.com), and several tools to bring Code Intelligence from Sourcegraph to your team wherever they read code.
 Our integrations include:

 ### Browser extensions and code host integrations
-For on-premises code hosted on GitHub Enterprise, the popular [Sourcegraph Chrome extension](https://chrome.google.com/webstore/detail/sourcegraph-for-github/dgjhfomjieaadpoljlnidmbgkdffpack?hl=en) and [Sourcegraph Firefox extension](https://addons.mozilla.org/en-us/firefox/addon/sourcegraph-addon-for-github/) can be configured to communicate with your local Sourcegraph instance (rather than Sourcegraph.com), so that your users can get its benefits on your private code, too.
+For on-premises code hosted on GitHub Enterprise, the popular [Sourcegraph Chrome extension](https://chrome.google.com/webstore/detail/sourcegraph-for-github/dgjhfomjieaadpoljlnidmbgkdffpack?hl=en) and [Sourcegraph Firefox extension](https://addons.mozilla.org/en-us/firefox/addon/sourcegraph-addon-for-github/) can be configured to communicate with your local Sourcegraph instance (rather than Sourcegraph.com), so that your users can get their benefits on your private code, too.

-For companies using Phabricator or BitBucket Server, Code Intelligence from Sourcegraph can be provided directly on those platforms to all users by being installed as an integration.
-Just like the browser extensions on GitHub.com, these integrations embed hover tooltips, jump-to-definition links, and more inside the Phabricator and BitBucket Server code-viewing user interfaces.
+For companies using Phabricator or Bitbucket Server, Code Intelligence from Sourcegraph can be provided directly on those platforms to all users by being installed as an integration.
+Just like the browser extensions on GitHub.com, these integrations embed hover tooltips, jump-to-definition links, and more inside the Phabricator and Bitbucket Server code-viewing user interfaces.

 Sourcegraph can support several other on-premises code hosts and code reading platforms.
 If you have questions about another one, please [contact us](mailto:sales@sourcegraph.com).